lamontacrook/headless-first/README.md

 6. Paste the copied token into the `.env` file above.
 7. Let's now build the app by entering `npm ci` in the terminal.
 8. Now we can begin the local app and by entering `npm run start`.
+9. You will find in [./src/utils](./src/utils/) a file call `context.js` that include the necessary code to set the values in the `.env` file into the context of the app.

 ## Connect the app to AEM